MIDS-scaling-up/v3/week01/hw/Readme.md

 # HW 1: Installing JetPack and Docker

-# DRAFT - Updating for Jetson Nano

 ## 1. Nvidia JetPack SDK
 JetPack is an SDK that basically contains everything needed for deep learning and AI applications in a handy package bundle containing the OS for for the Nano.
 Installation on the Nano requires downloading and flashing the image to a MicroSD card.

-We are working on sourcing discount codes for the Jetson Nano Developer Kit and hope to have them available the week before classes start.
-For details on set up see [homework 1](week01/hw):
+Due to supply shortages, we are recommending the Jetson Nano Developer Kit 4GB model over the Jetson Xaiver NX Developer Kit.
+If you are able to find an NX, feel free to use that instead of the Nano.

 You will need the following: